Red Cheeks In A Toddler: Possible Causes And What You Can Do

 This hydrating sunscreen is water-resistant for up to 80 minutes, made with 93% naturally derived ingredients, and formulated without chemical UV filters, parabens, phthalates, or phenoxyethanol.

-It’s compliant with Hawaii’s sunscreen ingredient requirements and considered reef-safe, too!
+It’s compliant with Hawaii’s sunscreen ingredient requirements, too!
 Good for your kids and good for the earth.

 Read more about preventing and treating toddler sunburn here.

 Lots of things can cause red cheeks in your toddler.
 So how do you sift through the possibilities to figure out what’s going on?
 And how do you know if the red cheeks are severe enough to seek medical attention?

 When pinpointing the cause of your toddler’s red cheeks, you’ll need to analyze the situation to look for clues.

 For example, were they recently outside in the cold air or running around in the heat?
 Have they been throwing a tantrum?
 If you can answer yes to any of these questions, it could point to a harmless flush reaction that'll go away on its own fairly quickly.